Labbeti/aac-datasets/README.md

 ## Requirements

-This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux distributions.
+This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux-based distributions.
 ### Python packages

 Python requirements are automatically installed when using pip on this repository.